szolgyen/LymphDx/docs/status_and_roadmap.md

 ## Suggested Next Milestone

-Implement real `OutlinesDecoder` for a second constrained decoding path and connect it to the first non-HF production backend (likely vLLM).
-This validates cross-backend decoder abstraction early.
+Implement the first non-HF production backend adapter (likely `vllm`), then pair it with the existing `outlines` decoder path and validate against a constrained compatibility matrix.